Protecting Children From Dangerous Products

 Visit toysafetytips.org to read our full Trouble In Toyland report.

 Working To Ban Bee-Killing Pesticides

-That’s why CALPIRG launched our Ban Bee-Killing Pesticides campaign last fall, going door to door and email inbox to inbox to educate and engage our supporters to take action to save bees and our food supply.
+That’s why our national network launched its Ban Bee-Killing Pesticides campaign last fall, going door to door and email inbox to inbox to educate and engage our supporters to take action to save bees and our food supply.

 Standing Up For Our Consumer Watchdog

-Six years ago, CALPIRG helped create the Consumer Financial Protection Bureau to make sure banks and financial companies treat us fairly and play by the rules.
+Six years ago, Maryland PIRG helped create the Consumer Financial Protection Bureau to make sure banks and financial companies treat us fairly and play by the rules.
 Since then, the bureau has returned nearly $12 billion to ripped-off consumers.

 Yet President Trump and some in Congress are trying to strip away vital consumer protections, and even eliminate the Consumer Bureau.
 That’s why we knocked on more than 300,000 doors across the country last summer, mobilizing more than 60,000 citizens to sign our petition to Congress.